mcucurin/alphamark/README.md

 python plotting/plot_quantile_bars.py

 After running, the pdf of visuals will be saved in the output folder and each image as a png will be saved in the outputs/PLOTS folder.

+NEED TO CHANGE: get rid of nested loops to make the code more efficient for larger input data sets.